 Your hand luggage is potentially the most important bag you’ll pack before going on a trip.
-Don’t leave for your journey without packing these 16 essential items – you won’t want to arrive at your destination in a bad mood because you forgot something!
+Don’t leave for your journey without packing these 16 carry on essentials for long flights – you won’t want to arrive at your destination in a bad mood because you forgot something!

 Hand luggage, carry-on, an annoying extra bag to hold – whatever you call it, you’ve got to plan packing it carefully!

-Make sure that you take everything in this list (where applicable – don’t suddenly start taking random tablets because I told you to!) and pack it neatly and securely in your hand luggage.
+Make sure that you take everything in this list and pack it neatly and securely in your hand luggage.
 You can relax and be confident that you haven’t left anything behind on your next trip!